 Some people when in Bankruptcy will try and abuse the insolvency system or engage in dishonest, reckless or otherwise culpable conduct.
 To protect against that the Enterprise Act 2002 introduced Bankruptcy Restrictions Orders and Bankruptcy Restrictions Undertakings.
 The effect of either a Bankruptcy Restrictions Order or a Bankruptcy Restrictions Undertaking is that the restrictions imposed on the bankrupt individual continue to apply, even after the (usual) twelve months discharge period has expired.
 Continue reading

-Most Individual Voluntary Arrangements (IVAs) last for sixty months and entail making monthly payments over that time.
+Most Individual Voluntary Arrangements (IVAs) last for sixty months and consist of making monthly payments during this time.
 Your IVA proposal would have set out your initial offer of monthly repayments into your IVA.
-Those payments may have been increased by your creditors at the Meeting of Creditors (MOC) and you would have had to agree to abide by them for your IVA to be accepted by creditors in the first place.
+Those payments may have been increased by your creditors at your Meeting of Creditors (MOC) before your IVA was accepted.
+You would have had to agree to them for your IVA to be accepted by creditors.
 Continue reading

 Insolvent persons who are considering entering into an Individual Voluntary Arrangement (IVA) with their creditors are often concerned as to whether the world generally and certain other people in particular will find out about them and learn that they are in financial trouble.
 This is a very understandable worry.
 Continue reading